Menu

 Luke Sargent: Hi, I am Luke Sargent, director of The Love Songs of Oedipus Rex, the documentary.

 Absent Sounds: The documentary, yes.
 That is crucial information because we are going to not only dive into the record itself, but talk about the making, the process, and everything behind the documentary that accompanies it.
 Before we get started, we usually like to give our listeners a little introduction into who you guys are.
-But today, I wanna start off maybe by diving into just the first conversation or the intersection of both of your lives.
+But today, I want to start by diving into the first conversation or the intersection of both of your lives.
 So where did you both begin, and do you remember the first conversation?
-What was the initial drawing point?

-Benjamin Hackman: Well, the two of us met as co-founders of the Christie Pits Community Garden, and that would’ve been in 2008, something like that.
-Yeah, yeah.
-So we’ve been friends for a long time, and we always sort of wanted to work together.
-Luke’s—I’ll let him speak for himself—but he works in film editing predominantly, and has been moving into film directing as well.
+Benjamin Hackman: Well, the two of us met as co-founders of the Christie Pits Community Garden, and that would've been in 2008 or so.
+So we've been friends for a long time, and we always sort of wanted to work together.
+Luke works in film editing predominantly, and has been moving into film directing as well.
 And in 2016, I moved to Toronto Island and Luke came to visit me.
 I was just about to begin pre-production on The Love Songs of Oedipus Rex, the album.
-(We’ll have to distinguish throughout this interview.)
-And I thought, you know, this would be a good documentary.
-And Luke—
+And I thought, this would be a good documentary.

 Luke Sargent: Can I jump in here?